bkoz/deploying-ml-model-using-flask/README.md

-# deploying-ml-model-using-flask
+# Deploying a simple ml model using flask on OpenShift

-Deploying Machine Learning Project on Youtube Spam comment Detector Using Flask
+Deploying a Youtube Spam comment Detector

 ## Deploying on OpenShift4